HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf229.md

     - [Configuring HCL Volt MX Foundry for integration with HCL DX](../../extend_dx/integration/mx/configuration/index.md)
     - [Installing HCL Leap to integrate with HCL Digital Experience](../../extend_dx/integration/leap/installation.md)
     - [Installing HCL Volt MX Foundry to Kubernetes with Helm](../../extend_dx/integration/mx/installation.md)

+### DAM - Cancel ongoing uploads through the progress bar

+=== "Containers"
+    The upload progress bar now includes controls to cancel uploads that are in-progress.
+You can cancel individual file or folder uploads using the Cancel Uploading button next to each in-progress item.
+You can also use the Cancel All button to stop all pending items at once.
+For more information, refer to [Uploading rich media assets](../../manage_content/digital_assets/usage/managing_dam/upload_rich_media_assets.md#cancelling-uploads).

+### DAM - Collection sorting

+=== "Containers"
+    You can now sort collections and their contents to find them more efficiently.
+Sorting options are available for root-level collections and the assets and sub-collections within them.
+This feature is available in both Grid and List views.
+A dedicated icon allows you to switch between ascending and descending order.
+For more information, refer to [Uploading rich media assets](../../manage_content/digital_assets/usage/managing_dam/upload_rich_media_assets.md#sorting-root-and-nested-collections).

 ### Search V2 Authoring - Deleting items from search results now available